Pioneer turret NZ Wars memorial, Ngāruawāhia

 Cameron began assembling an armoured fleet before the invasion of Waikato on 12 July 1863.
 The paddle-steamer Avon was purchased in Lyttelton and fitted out for war at Onehunga in 1862.
 It was armed with a 12-pounder ship’s gun and a Congreve rocket tube, and iron-plated for protection from enemy fire.
 In addition, four armoured barges were prepared as troop carriers.

 Pioneer was the first naval vessel built for the New Zealand government.
-The shallow-draught paddle-steamer was constructed at Pyrmont, Sydney, by the Australian Steam Navigation Company at a cost of £9500 (equivalent to more than $1 million today).
+The shallow-draught paddle-steamer was constructed at Pyrmont, Sydney, by the Australian Steam Navigation Company at a cost of £9500 (equivalent to $1 million in 2011).
 Pioneer was launched on 16 July 1863, left Sydney under tow on 22 September and arrived at Onehunga on 3 October.

 The vessel was a flat-bottomed, stern-wheeled paddle-steamer, 43 m long with a 6 m beam.
 Twin 30 hp engines and a 3.7 m (12 ft) stern wheel enabled a top speed of 9 knots (17 kph).
 The vessel was fitted with two iron turrets measuring 2.4 m high and 3.6 m in diameter.
 Positioned fore and aft, these protected 12-pounder Armstrong guns and provided loopholes for troops firing rifles and small arms.